ugbodagadave/Esther/memory-bank/progress.md

 ## 1. Current Status
 **Phase 3: Feature Expansion**

 The project is moving into a feature expansion phase.
-The immediate focus is on implementing the "Simple Price Charts" feature.
+The "Simple Price Charts" feature has been implemented and is now stable.

 ## 2. What Works
+- **Simple Price Charts**: The new feature to allow users to request and view simple price charts for a given token and time period is fully implemented and working.
 - **Complete Project Foundation**: All core documentation (`Memory Bank`, `prd.md`, `plan.md`, etc.) is in place.
 - **Telegram Bot**: The bot is live, connects to Telegram, and can handle basic commands (`/start`, `/help`).
 - **Database Integration**: The bot successfully connects to the PostgreSQL database on Render to manage users.